- Distance from Chicago: 93 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-2.Just a 5-minute drive north on Milwaukee Street takes you to the East Side for dinner at the lovely Sanford Restaurant whose chef de cuisine Justin Aprahamian was the only city chef nominated for a James Beard award in 2012.
-It's no wonder, too, considering the artistry that comes out of his kitchen in dishes such as grilled pear and Roquefort tart with caramelized onions and walnuts, and grilled wild sturgeon on crab hash.
+2Just a five-minute drive north on Milwaukee Street takes you to the East Side for dinner at the lovely Sanford Restaurant whose chef de cuisine Justin Aprahamian won the James Beard award for best chef in the Midwest in 2014.
+It's no wonder, too, considering the artistry that comes out of his kitchen in dishes such as grilled pear and Roquefort tart with caramelized onions and walnuts and grilled wild sturgeon on crab hash.

 Insider Tip Need some spa therapy?
 About an hour north is Kohler, Wisconsin, named for the local bath company.
 There's a design center and an elegant resort, but don't miss the ultra-pampering treatments at the heavenly Water Spa.
 A glass-enclosed rooftop deck features a co-ed whirlpool and fireplace, so remember your swimsuit.

-5.From lunch, head back about 2 miles east toward the river to learn some city history from a different perspective aboard the Milwaukee River Cruise Line's Historic Milwaukee Boat Tour.
-It's an hour and 20 minutes packed with information about its brewing and German heritage, industrial contributions, historical development, and local celebs.
+5From lunch, head back about two miles east toward the river to learn some city history from a different perspective aboard the Milwaukee River Cruise Line's Historic Milwaukee Boat Tour.
+It's an hour and twenty minutes packed with information about its brewing and German heritage, industrial contributions, historical development, and local celebs.

-7.Hop on the farm-to-table bandwagon at Milwaukee's newest hot spot Braise.
-Owner and well-known Milwaukee chef Dave Swanson has said that his motto is "Reconnecting with our food."
+7Hop on the farm-to-table bandwagon at Milwaukee's newest hot spot Braise.
+Owner and well-known Milwaukee chef Dave Swanson has said his motto is "reconnecting with our food."
 At his innovative community-supported restaurant, the menu changes daily depending on the fresh ingredients he gets from any of the 400 farmers he works with throughout the state.
 The result?
-Tantalizing dishes such as crispy pork belly and creamy polenta, and mushroom and leek lasagna with Parmesan bechemela.
+Tantalizing dishes such as crispy pork belly and creamy polenta and mushroom and leek lasagna with Parmesan bechemela.

-2.You don't have to own a Harley to appreciate its colorful past and super-cool style.
-A visit to the Harley Museum is in order for any Milwaukee guest.
+2You don't have to own a Harley to appreciate its colorful past and super-cool style.
+A visit to the Harley-Davidson Museum is in order for any Milwaukee guest.
 Don't own a hog of your own?
-Try one on for size in the "Experience Gallery" for a virtual ride; get a glimpse of the Serial 1 bike to see where it all started; and make a stop at the Custom exhibit where you'll find the Elvis Bike and the mega-sized King Kong.
+Try one on for size in the "Experience Gallery" for a virtual ride.
+Get a glimpse of the Serial 1 bike to see where it all started and make a stop at the Custom exhibit where you'll find the Elvis Bike and the mega-sized King Kong.

-3.You're in primo dairy land and it's practically an obligation to get some cheese or ice cream before you leave—we say get both.
-So head to the new Clock Shadow Creamery, housed in the appropriately green FIX building, designed to be net-zero energy and carbon neutral.
-Here, you'll see cheese-making in progress; take home some cheese curds, mozzarella, and other dairy products all made from rBGH-free local milk.
+3You're in dairy land and it's practically an obligation to get some cheese or ice cream before you leave—we say get both.
+So head to the Clock Shadow Creamery, housed in the appropriately green FIX building, designed to be net-zero energy and carbon neutral.
+Here, you'll see cheese-making in progress.
+Take home some cheese curds, mozzarella, and other dairy products all made from rBGH-free local milk.
 The adjacent Purple Door Ice Cream gives you free reign to enjoy a scoop of small-batch homemade green tea, balsamic strawberry, or even whiskey-flavored ice cream.

 Where to Stay